 Bookkeeping is the foundational layer that everything else in business finance sits on.
 Tax compliance, management reporting, lender requirements, investor due diligence, year-end accounts — all of them are downstream of the bookkeeping records.
 Get those records right and the rest is a series of tractable tasks.
 Get them wrong and every later activity is harder, slower, and prone to error.

 This guide covers the core bookkeeping practices for UK small businesses.
 The methodology choice (single-entry versus double-entry).
 The monthly bank reconciliation routine.
 The decision about when to hire a bookkeeper versus an accountant.
 The mistakes startups make most often.
 Automation tools for data entry.
 The chart of accounts as a management-reporting backbone.
-And document retention rules.
+Document retention rules.
+And how clean books underpin Making Tax Digital compliance, VAT returns, and cash flow forecasting.

 Mistakes compound silently